About Heritage Education Funds

 -

-- If you are a grandparent, aunt, uncle or non-relative and are contributing to a child's RESP, download form HRSDC 0071 E (The original form must be forwarded to the RESP promoter)
+- If you are a grandparent, aunt, uncle or non-relative and are contributing to a child's RESP, download form SDE 0093 E – Annex B (The original form must be forwarded to the RESP promoter).

 -